Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 All three togetherNoTwo GHRH analogs in the mix is redundant

-For stacking protocols, see our peptide stacking guide.
+For stacking guidance, see our peptide stacking guide.

 Clinical Evidence Hierarchy

 The three peptides sit at different rungs of the clinical evidence ladder.
-This matters for risk assessment and setting realistic expectations.
+This matters fundamentally for risk assessment and realistic expectations.

 Tesamorelin: Phase III (Strongest)

 Published in JAMA and the New England Journal of Medicine.
-Phase III randomized, double-blind, placebo-controlled trials with 412 subjects.
-Specific endpoints measured by CT scan: 18% visceral fat reduction, liver fat reduction, triglyceride improvement.
+Phase III randomized, double-blind, placebo-controlled trials with 412 subjects in the NEJM study alone.
+Specific outcomes measured by CT scan: 18% visceral fat reduction, liver fat reduction, and triglyceride improvement of approximately 50 mg/dL.
 Extension data to 52 weeks confirming sustained benefit.
-FDA approval granted.
+FDA approval granted under NDA 022505.

 This is gold-standard medical evidence.
-No other GHRH analog has reached this level of validation.
+No other GHRH analog has reached this level of clinical validation.
+The tesamorelin data is directly applicable; the FDA reviewed and approved it for a specific indication.

 Sermorelin: Phase II + Historical FDA Approval

-Previously FDA-approved for pediatric GH deficiency under the brand Geref.
+Previously FDA-approved for pediatric GH deficiency under the brand Geref (1997).
 Multiple clinical studies in adult populations documenting GH stimulation and growth velocity improvements.
-Walker 2006 demonstrated pituitary-preserving properties.
-The compound is well-characterized but withdrawn for manufacturing reasons, not safety issues (Prakash & Goa, BioDrugs, 1999).
+Walker 2006 demonstrated pituitary-preserving properties that no other GHRH analog has documented.
+Withdrawn for manufacturing reasons, not safety issues (Prakash & Goa, BioDrugs, 1999).

 Sermorelin has moderate clinical evidence.
-Its historical FDA approval provides a credibility anchor that ipamorelin lacks.
+Its historical FDA approval provides a regulatory credibility anchor that ipamorelin lacks.
+Compounding pharmacies can legally produce sermorelin with a valid prescription.

 Ipamorelin: Phase I + Preclinical (Most Limited)

 The Raun 1998 selectivity study was conducted in animal models.
-The Johansen 1999 pharmacokinetic study enrolled human volunteers but measured GH release patterns, not clinical outcomes.
+The Johansen 1999 pharmacokinetic study enrolled human volunteers but measured GH release patterns, not clinical outcomes like body composition or fat reduction.
 No Phase III trial has been completed.
-No body composition, fat loss, or anti-aging endpoint has been measured in a randomized human trial for ipamorelin.
+No body composition, fat loss, or anti-aging endpoint has been measured in a randomized human trial for ipamorelin alone.

-Ipamorelin's reputation rests on its unique selectivity profile and clinical practice experience.
-The selectivity data is robust.
-The clinical outcome data is thin.
-This is an important distinction for informed decision-making.
+Ipamorelin's reputation rests on its unique selectivity profile and widespread clinical practice experience.
+The selectivity data is robust and reproducible.
+The clinical outcome data at the individual-peptide level is limited.
+Understanding this distinction is essential for informed use.

 Head-to-Head: Fat Loss